xgr-network/XGR/docs/ui/test-suite/xgr_testsuite_guide.md

 4. Drop the JSON file or click **Open file system**.
 5. The imported plan appears in **Manage test plans**.

 This works for one plan or many plans in one file.
+A multi-plan file is useful when a team wants to share a complete regression pack.

 ![Plan import](https://raw.githubusercontent.com/xgr-network/XGR/main/pictures/ui/test-suite/13-plan-import.png)